emertechie/valstrap/README.md

 All directives must be declared as attributes

 * `val-form` - must be declared on the `<form>` element
-* `val-model` - must be declared on each individual input element (and each input must use ng-model)
 * `val-group` - declare it on the `form-group` wrapper element.
 Will add or remove the `has-error` class as appropriate
+* `val-model` - must be declared on each individual input element (and each input must use ng-model)
 * `val-error` - can be assigned an optional error name to filter on (see examples below).
 Otherwise will default to showing on `required`

+# Behaviour

+* Only adds the `has-error` class to highlight form group error after user has focused into an input element
+* Shows error messages when form submitted
+* Error messages remain visible until fully resolved (rather than disappearing as soon as you focus back into element)

 # Example Usage